Image Classification#

 (1)#\[Accuracy = \frac{\text{Number of correct predictions}}{\text{Total number of predictions}}\]

-Loss is another metric that is calculated on the training and test subsets of data and are depicted as loss and validation loss, respectively.
+Loss is another metric that is calculated on the training and validation subsets of data and are depicted as loss and validation loss, respectively.
 Loss represents a summation of the errors the model has made during classification.

 _images/user-guide-exit-fit.png